 This article is brought to you by Taiga.

-This is the first installment of a two-part NACS Daily series on how convenience retailers can cut through the data clutter and create actionable insights.
-Learn more about Taiga by emailing firstname.lastname@example.org or calling (888) 983-5874.
+This is the first installment of a two-part NACS Daily series on how convenience retailers create actionable insights from their own data.
+Learn more about Taiga by visiting the website, emailing email@example.com or calling (888) 983-5874.